citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 ### FX version `cerulean` (2020-05)

--   Requires `https://` callbacks but supporting WASM and fetch.
+-   Loads NUI resources in a 'secure context' to support WASM and fetch APIs, but requires callbacks to be changed to `https://` instead of `http://`.

 ### FX version `bodacious` (2020-02)